Storybook Hill Series | Part 1 The day I found the house that would ultimately change the course of my life.

 Three outbuildings.

-And somehow, impossibly, the exact kind of home I had secretly loved for years sitting right there on the homepage of my feed like the universe itself had gotten a little too specific.
+And somehow, impossibly, the exact kind of home I didn’t know I had secretly loved for years sitting right there on the homepage of my feed like the universe itself had gotten a little too specific.

 I stared at the listing for a long time.